 When it comes to orthodontic emergencies, they can be broken down into two categories: minor and major.
-Minor emergencies can generally be treated at home with a few supplies that you may already have while major emergencies require the help of an orthodontist who is specialized in this type of treatment.
+Minor emergencies can generally be treated at home with a few supplies.
+Things that you may already have while major emergencies require the help of an orthodontist who is specialized in this type of treatment.
 Luckily, individuals who have braces are not often faced with severe circumstances that would require immediate care.
 Discomfort and general inconveniences are a normal part of having orthodontic treatment.
 Let’s examine a few common problems and potential solutions for minor and major emergencies.

 Discomfort – When braces are first placed on a patient, discomfort can be normal for a few days.
 The pressure of having them adjusted each month can also bring on this feeling.
 This is both normal and temporary, generally relieved through the use of over-the-counter pain medications such as ibuprofen or acetaminophen.
-The easiest way to prevent further discomfort is through eating soft foods and limiting the movement of your mouth.
+The easiest way to prevent further discomfort is by eating soft foods and limiting the movement of your mouth.

 Loose Ties and Wire Ligatures – The colorful rubber bands that are changed out each month are known as ties.
 It is not uncommon for these to come off and if you catch it in time, they can easily be placed back in their original position.
 Wire ligatures are a bit more tricky and may have to be removed or bent back down to limit irritation.

 Lip or Cheek Irritation – One of the most common complaints that an orthodontist hears from patients is that their mouth is irritated from the new hardware in their mouth.
-Dental wax was created for this purpose and can serve as the perfect buffer between brackets and a patient’s lips or cheeks.
+Dental wax was created for this purpose.
+It can serve as the perfect buffer between brackets and a patient’s lips or cheeks.
 Often, your dental specialist will provide some wax at your visit but it can also be purchased at nearly any convenience store.
-Sores can be relieved through application of a topical anesthetic such as Ora-Gel.
+Sores can be relieved through an application of a topical anesthetic such as Ora-Gel.

 Protruding Wires – In the event that a wire is protruding at the back of your mouth, a Q-tip or other soft utensil can be used to push the wire until it lays flat.
-If the wire is extremely bothersome, it can be clipped with nail clippers but caution must be taken to prevent the patient from swallowing the clipped piece.
+If the wire is extremely bothersome, it can be clipped with nail clippers.
+But caution must be taken to prevent the patient from swallowing the clipped piece.
 After this has been accomplished, wax can be placed over the edge of the wire to ensure comfort.

 Loose Bands – The metal ring located on the back molars could potentially come loose.
 While it may not present immediate harm, if you do not address it soon, saliva and plaque could build up allowing bacteria to enter.
 This could lead to demineralization, decalcification, or cavities on the surface of the tooth.
 If the band comes completely out, it is advised to place it in an envelope so it can be brought to the office.
-In the mean time, the patient should chew on the opposite side of their mouth to lessen any further damage that may occur.
+In the meantime, the patient should chew on the opposite side of their mouth to lessen any further damage that may occur.

 All About Invisalign